(0 | 0 Reviews)

 Tips & Secrets

-• Using sour curd is mandatory for achieving the most professional-grade authentic tangy depth that defines this dish.
+• Using sour curd is mandatory for achieving the most authentic tangy depth that defines this dish.

-• Ensuring the heat is at absolute minimum when adding curd provides the absolute secret to achieving superior professional-grade smooth gravy without curdling.
+• Ensuring the heat is at absolute minimum when adding curd provides the absolute secret to achieving superior smooth gravy without curdling.

 Nutritional Information(Per 1 portion (200g))